DenisGavar/route256/README.md

 ## Usage

 The application includes various handlers and daemons for managing checkout processes, logistics, and monitoring.
-Currently, more detailed usage instructions are available in `contracts.md` (in Russian).
+Currently, more detailed usage instructions and application flow are available in [contracts.ru.md](./contracts.ru.md) (in Russian) and [contracts.en.md](./contracts.en.md) (in English).

 ## Technologies